castle stays in the uk

 If you are looking for beautiful castle hotels in the UK that you can stay in, then you should consider Otterburn Castle.
 This historic castle dates back to the time of William the Conqueror when it used to function as a medieval tower for watching over the Scottish borders.

-The place was upgraded from a medieval tower to a picturesque country castle in the Victorian era.
+The place was upgraded from its original structure of a medieval tower to a picturesque country castle in the Victorian era.
 Over time Otterburn Castle was redesigned into the luxury hotel, restaurant, and bar it is today.
 It has 17 unique and exclusive rooms individually designed and furnished.

 This vast country estate restaurant welcomes residents and non-residents to dine.
 The restaurant offers a warm and conducive environment for everyone.
-You will truly enjoy your dining with a well-thought-out extensive wine list to accompany the menu.
+You will genuinely enjoy dining with a well-thought-out extensive wine list to accompany the menu.

 8. Augill Castle